Kitura/kitura.dev/en/starter/generator/local_couchdb_tutorial.md

 ---

-Install couchdb locally:
+Install CouchDB locally:

-Instructions for installing CouchDB can be found in the [CouchDB documentation](http://docs.couchdb.org).
+Instructions for installing CouchDB can be found in the [CouchDB documentation](http://docs.CouchDB.org).
 For this tutorial, the Ubuntu packaged version (CouchDB 1.6.0) was installed on Ubuntu 16.04:

 ```